Finding your purrfect cat

 We want to make sure you end up with the right cat for you and we have developed a standardised rehoming process that helps us help you choose a purrfect new companion.

-Details of each stage of our process are details below.
-Please note that in light of COVID 19, all visits to our shelter are strictly BY APPOINTMENT ONLY.
+Please note that all visits to our shelter are strictly BY APPOINTMENT ONLY.

 Click here to view our guest questionnaire.

-Please complete the questionnaire, answering all questions, save a copy and email it to firstname.lastname@example.org
+If you are looking to rehome an adult cat, please complete this questionnaire, answering all questions, save a copy as a PDF and email it to email@example.com

 If you are unable to complete this form electronically please call us on 01875 821025 from 9am til 5pm daily, and we can go through the questionnaire with you.

 ***PLEASE NOTE**** We are NOT accepting questionnaires from people looking to rehome kittens or indoor-only cats.
 Please call us to discuss availability if this is what you are interested in.

 All visits to our shelter are currently on an appointment only basis.
 We will contact you to offer you an appointment when we have a suitable cat in our care.

 Please ensure you come armed with a facemask or suitable face covering.

 A staff member will take you to meet potentially compatible cats.
 This is a chance to interact with the cats, and we welcome and encourage you to question us about the cats you meet.